-Note 22.
+Note 23.
 Industry Segments

 The Company currently operates under four business segments: SLPE, the High Power Group, SL-MTI and RFL.
-Following its acquisition of Ault on January 26, 2006, the Company consolidated the operations of Ault and its subsidiary, Condor D.C.
-Power Supplies, Inc. ("Condor"), into SLPE.
-In accordance with the guidance provided in ASC 280 "Segment Reporting," this subsidiary is reported as one business segment.
-Following the acquisition of MTE on October 31, 2006, the Company combined MTE with its subsidiary, Teal, into one business segment, which is reported as the High Power Group.
-The Company aggregates operating business subsidiaries into a single segment for financial reporting purposes if aggregation is consistent with the objectives of ASC 280 and if the segments have similar characteristics in each of the following areas:
+TEAL Electronics Corp. ("TEAL") and MTE Corporation ("MTE") are combined into one business segment, which is reported as the High Power Group.
+The Company aggregates operating business subsidiaries into a single segment for financial reporting purposes if aggregation is consistent with the objectives of ASC 280 "Segment Reporting."
+Business units are also combined if they have similar characteristics in each of the following areas:

 - nature of products and services

 - nature of production process

-- · type or class of customer
+- type or class of customer

-- · methods of distribution
+- methods of distribution

 SLPE designs, manufactures and markets high-reliability power conversion products in internal and external footprints.
 The Company's power supplies provide a reliable and safe power source for the customer's specific equipment needs.
 SLPE, which sells products under three brand names (SL Power Electronics, Condor and Ault), is a major supplier to the original equipment manufacturers ("OEMs") of medical, industrial/instrumentation, military and information technology equipment.
-The High Power Group sells products under two brand names (Teal and MTE).
-Teal designs and manufactures custom power conditioning and distribution units for OEMs of medical imaging, medical treatment, military aerospace, semiconductor, solar and advanced simulation systems.
+The High Power Group sells products under two brand names (TEAL and MTE).
+TEAL designs and manufactures custom power conditioning and distribution units for OEMs of medical imaging, medical treatment, military aerospace, semiconductor, solar and advanced simulation systems.

 MTE designs and manufactures power quality products used to protect equipment from power surges, bring harmonics into compliance and improve the efficiency of variable speed motor drive systems.
 SL-MTI designs and manufactures high power density precision motors that are used in numerous applications, including military and commercial aerospace, oil and gas, and medical and industrial products.
 RFL designs and manufactures communication and power protection products/systems that are used to protect electric utility transmission lines and apparatus by isolating faulty transmission lines from a transmission grid.
 The Unallocated Corporate Expenses segment includes corporate related items, financing activities and other costs not allocated to reportable segments, which includes but is not limited to certain treasury, risk management, legal, litigation and public reporting charges and certain legacy costs.
 The accounting policies for the business units are the same as those described in the summary of significant accounting policies (see Note 1 for additional information).

 Business segment operations are conducted through domestic subsidiaries.
 For all periods presented, sales between business segments were not material.
-No single customer accounted for more than 10% of consolidated net sales during 2012, 2011 or 2010.
+No single customer accounted for more than 10% of consolidated net sales during 2013, 2012 or 2011.
 Each of the segments has certain major customers, the loss of any of which would have a material adverse effect on such segment.

 Years Ended December 31,

-2012 2011 2010
+2013 2012 2011

 (in thousands)

 Net sales

-SLPE \$ 77,869 \$ 91,066 \$ 79,615
+SLPE \$ 78,177 \$ 77,869 \$ 91,066

-High Power Group 65,283 63,027 56,494
+High Power Group 68,752 65,283 63,027

-SL-MTI 36,223 35,413 31,261
+SL-MTI 37,729 36,223 35,413

-RFL 21,202 22,825 22,398
+RFL 20,030 21,202 22,825

-Net sales \$ 200,577 \$ 212,331 \$ 189,768
+Net sales \$ 204,688 \$ 200,577 \$ 212,331

 Years Ended December 31,

-2012 2011 2010
+2013 2012 2011

 (in thousands)

 Income from operations

-SLPE \$ 2,487 \$ 7,825 \$ 6,389
+SLPE \$ 6,558 \$ 2,487 \$ 7,825

-High Power Group 6,822 6,940 5,418
+High Power Group (1) 2,206 6,822 6,940

-SL-MTI 6,292 6,219 4,801
+SL-MTI 7,202 6,292 6,219

-RFL 2,763 3,189 2,990
+RFL 2,676 2,763 3,189

-Unallocated Corporate Expenses (1) (5,463) (5,639) (6,350)
+Unallocated Corporate Expenses (2) (5,731) (5,463) (5,639)

-Income from operations 12,901 18,534 13,248
+Income from operations 12,911 12,901 18,534

-Amortization of deferred financing costs (138) (218) (252)
+Amortization of deferred financing costs (83) (138) (218)

-Interest income 5 3 2
+Interest income 12 5 3

-Interest expense (48) (179) (86)
+Interest expense (87) (48) (179)

-Fire related gain (loss), net 277 (109)
+Fire related gain - 277

-Other gain (loss), net 302
+Other gain (loss), net 124 302

-Income from continuing operations before income taxes \$ 13,022 \$ 18,417 \$ 12,803
+Income from continuing operations before income taxes \$ 12,877 \$ 13,022 \$ 18,417